rrnyquist/ebenezer/_Scripture/ESV/58_Hebrews.md

 Anyone who has set aside the law of Moses dies without mercy on the evidence of two or three witnesses. ^1028

-How much worse punishment, do you think, will be deserved by the one who has trampled underfoot the Son of God, and has profaned the blood of the covenant by which he was sanctified, and has outraged the Spirit of grace? ^1029
+How much worse punishment, do you think, will be deserved by the one who has spurned the Son of God, and has profaned the blood of the covenant by which he was sanctified, and has outraged the Spirit of grace? ^1029

 For we know him who said, Vengeance is mine; I will repay.
 And again, The Lord will judge his people. ^1030